Semantic-Geometric Task Representations for Bimanual Manipulation from Human Demonstrations to Robot Action Planning: Learning Semantic-Geometric Task Graph-Representations

 \section{Learning Semantic-Geometric Task Graph-Representations}

-We propose an approach for learning semantic-geometric task graph-representations from bimanual human demonstrations.
-Each task is modeled as a sequence of actions, performed in order, where actions span over multiple time steps.
+We propose an approach for learning semantic-geometric graph-based task representations from bimanual human demonstrations.
+Each task is modeled as a sequence of actions that span multiple time steps.
 The objective is to predict future task progression by modeling past object movements and semantic relationships in a graphical structure.
-We develop a novel method using MPNNs for learning the action-conditioned relational dynamics to forecast actions and motions over long horizons.
-Figure \ref{img:pipeline} gives an overview of the pipeline.
+We formalize a manipulation demonstration as a spatio-temporal graph $\mathcal{G}^{(t)} = (\mathcal{V}, \mathcal{E}, u)$ whose node, edge, and global features evolve over $H$ past frames.
+Using an extended message-passing formulation~\cite{battaglia2018relational}, our encoder jointly learns node embeddings $h_v$, edge embeddings $f_{vw}$, and global embeddings $g_u$ through iterative information exchange, using which the decoder forecasts future actions, associated objects, and object motions over a prediction horizon $P$ (Figure~\ref{img:pipeline}).